Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Experiments

 \vpara{SP-based Models.} The SP-based model CBR-KBQA achieves the best performance on CWQ.
 This is expected, as CBR-KBQA leverages a pre-trained seq-to-seq model to parse the input question into a SPARQL statement.
 However, the model depends on the annotated SPARQL statements, which are expensive to be annotated in practice.

-\vpara{Embedding-based Models.} Among these models, KV-Mem and EmbedKGQA retrieve the answers from the global key-value memory built on the KB or the original whole KB, which enjoys high recall but suffers from much noisy entities.
-Compared with these global retrieval, BAMNet builds the key-value memory on a subgraph, but it is a full multi-hop topic-entity-centric subgraph, which is also noisy.
+\vpara{Embedding-based Models.} Among these models, KV-Mem and EmbedKGQA retrieve the answers from the global key-value memory built on the KB or the original whole KB, which enjoys high recall but suffers from many noisy entities.
+Compared with these global retrievals, BAMNet builds the key-value memory on a subgraph, but it is a full multi-hop topic-entity-centric subgraph, which is also noisy.
 GRAFT-Net and NSM calculate PPR scores to control the subgraph size, but the ad-hoc retrieval method is still far from optimal.
 PullNet reinforces the retrieval by learning a retriever, but the retriever and the reasoner are intertwined, causing the partial reasoning on part of a subgraph, which increases the reasoning bias.

-\vpara{Our Models.} Compared with the above embedding-based models, an obvious performance improvement on both the datasets can be observed, \emph{e.g.}, NSM injected by \smodel (\model+NSM) improves 14.2\% Hits@1 on WebQSP and 11.3\% on CWQ compared with the original NSM.
+\vpara{Our Models.} Compared with the above embedding-based models, a performance improvement on both the datasets can be observed, \emph{e.g.}, NSM injected by \smodel (\model+NSM) improves 0.4\% Hits@1 and 1.3\% F1 on WebQSP, 3.9\% Hits@1 and 4.7\% F1 on CWQ compared with the original NSM.
 We also show that \smodel can be adapted to different subgraph-oriented reasoners.
-Beyond NSM, when injecting \smodel to GRAFT-NET, it also significantly improves 13.9-19.3\% Hits@1.
+Beyond NSM, when injecting \smodel to GRAFT-NET, it also significantly improves 9.7\% Hits@1 and 8.7\%F1 on CWQ. \model+GN underperforms GN on WebQSP because GN filters out the relations of the knowledge graph not in the training set of WebQSP.
 We do not inject \smodel into BAMNet as the model needs entity types in the subgraph, which is temporarily ignored by \smodel.

-\ipara{Summary.} The overall evaluation shows that \smodel takes effect in improving the QA performance when injecting it before a subgraph-oriented reasoner, and \smodel equipped with NSM creates new state-of-the-art for embedding-based KBQA.
+\ipara{Summary.} The overall evaluation shows that \smodel takes effect in improving the QA performance when injecting it before a subgraph-oriented reasoner, and \smodel equipped with NSM creates a new state-of-the-art model for embedding-based KBQA.